-Along with Animal Farm. this is one of George Orwell’s best pieces of fiction.
+Along with Animal Farm, this is one of George Orwell’s books you’ll find hard to put down, as well as one of his best pieces of fiction.
 It may have been written in the 1940s, but it’s more relevant than ever.

 Orwell was describing a society similar to the Soviet Union, which he despised.
 Although there is only North Korea that is somewhat to the Soviet Union, democracy is under threat like never before.